LylaCoding/LylaCoding/README.md

  # Hi there 👋
  ## About Me:
 - My name is Lou and I'm 18.
-- I have Autism & Dyslexia (Depression and Anxiety Comes With That)
+- I have Autism & Dyslexia (Please make pulls to fix my spelling)
 - I've always loved coding since a young age and i am looking to take a computer science course at the University Of Derby Soon...
 - Im very interested in AI and think its going somwhere great.
 - If you want to message me, idk figure it out, open an issue maybe? :D